 The Bad News

-It's a student-run area for the most part, although the Annex and other residential areas are close by, which means you may run into the occasional fraternity party or drunken student post–exam season.
-The area is bustling for eight months of the year and then it quiets down when the students are home for the holidays.
-The historical buildings and central location also mean a higher price tag, so prepare to pay if you’re not looking to live like a student.
+Being close to a University campus, the area is home to many students.
+This means that you may encounter student parties and other loud behaviour.
+The area is bustling for eight months of the year, but the good news is that it quiets down when the students are home for the holidays.
+The historical buildings and central location also mean a higher price tag, so prepare to pay a heft sum if you’re not looking to live like a student.

 Homes, Architecture, and Real Estate

-The Annex is where you’ll find the most residential space, with Victorian and Edwardian mansions there built between 1880 and the early 1900s.
-There are also a handful of homes south of College Street, many of which are sectioned off to be rented to students who want to live in the area.
+The Annex is where you’ll find the most residential space, with Victorian and Edwardian mansions built there between 1880 and the early 1900’s.
+There are also a handful of homes south of College Street, many of which are sectioned off to be rented to students who want to live in the area to be close to school.

 Who Is Your Neighbour?